Obama Urges Americans To Reject Language That 'Feeds A Climate Of Fear'

 Such language, Obama said, "has no place in our politics and our public life."

-He added, "It's time for the overwhelming majority of Americans of goodwill, of every race and faith and political party, to say as much — clearly and unequivocally."
+He added that "it's time for the overwhelming majority of Americans of goodwill, of every race and faith and political party, to say as much — clearly and unequivocally."

 August 5, 2019